ashthemech/AutoCAD-Essential-Training/README.md

   **OSNAP and AUTOSNAP**
   * Going to draw some furniture here, so I made sure I had the furniture layer selected (A-700-M_FFE).
   * Used the rectangle tool to draw a 3500mm by 2500mm table.
-  * Now, using 3 different ways to draw a circular inerst on the table I just drew - first using the simplest method.
+  * Now, using 3 different ways to draw a circular insert on the table I just drew - first using the simplest method.
     * Used the line tool to divide the table into [2 triangles](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/f49831615a64033b9f0e10f9897b4fe2f090501e/Simple%20Geometry%3A%20The%20Basics/Table%20into%20Triangles.JPG).
     * Used the midpoint snap of the intersecting line to [insert a circle](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/71445037d961300dc98faec79319f956ec866cfc/Simple%20Geometry%3A%20The%20Basics/Table%20with%20Triangles%20and%20Circle%20Insert.JPG) of radius 900 using circle, radius command.
     * Then erased the intersection line, leaving just the [circular insert in the table](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/a83956935a17019a677b6c87ede5a516ff50daa0/Simple%20Geometry%3A%20The%20Basics/Table%20with%20Circle%20Insert%20Method%201.JPG).
-  * Next methos will be using the AUTOSNAP tool.
+  * Next method will be using the AUTOSNAP tool.
     * Erased the circle from the previous method, leaving just the table.
     * Used the midpoint of the width and length of the table to find the center of the table with [AUTOSNAP and polar tracking](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/bbb43524d142a8aaaba9ea8d859052a16e0cafe6/Simple%20Geometry%3A%20The%20Basics/Midpoint%20AutoSnap.png).
     * Entered the radius of 900, and had the [insert added into the table](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/6ab00c218ce63f4986621558b24c06115d901c58/Simple%20Geometry%3A%20The%20Basics/Table%20with%20Circle%20Insert%20Method%202.JPG).
-  * The last method used ObkectSnap, since the table is closed polyline it has a midpoint of its own.
+  * The last method used ObjectSnap, since the table is closed polyline it has a midpoint of its own.
     * Using the radius, center tool and hovering in the middle of the table we can shift right click to bring up the snap override menu.
     * Then, can select geometric center and hover on one of the lines of the table that will highlight the [center of our table](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/d1c0c8a9cd1462af375c074c48909de02049dc3f/Simple%20Geometry%3A%20The%20Basics/Geometric%20Center%20ObjectSnap.png).
     * As in the previous steps, enter 900 for the circle's radius and we again have our table with the [circular insert](https://github.com/ashthemech/AutoCAD-Essential-Training/blob/73d8dec8ab8122518b7e2286e1f77bba92f7427b/Simple%20Geometry%3A%20The%20Basics/Table%20with%20Circle%20Insert%20Method%203.JPG).